What is cellulite?

 | Topical medications

-- Retinoic acid (retinol) used over a period of >6 months has been shown to improve cellulite, probably by increasing dermal collagen thickness and contour of elastic fibers.
+- Retinoic acid (retinol) used over a period of >6 months has been shown to improve cellulite, probably by increasing dermal collagen thickness and contour of elastic fibres.

 - Topical aminophylline has not been shown to objectively improve cellulite, however some patients have reported improvement.